-Interview with facility manager: Disciplinary sanctions are proportionate to the nature and circumstances of the abuse, disciplinary history, and sanctions used for similar offenses by other residents.
+Interview with facility manager: When disciplinary sanctions are used following an administrative or criminal investigation finding the resident engaged in resident-on-resident sexual abuse they are proportionate to the nature and circumstances of the abuse, disciplinary history, and sanctions used for similar offenses by other residents.
 The resident's mental health is considered when determining sanctions.
-In the case of a criminal investigation, the resident could be charged and a request would be made to move the resident to another facility.
-The facility does not use isolation.
+In the case of a criminal investigation, outside charges are possible.
+The facility uses graduated sanctions, and the residents could have a loss of privileges or even be sent to a higher-level security facility.
+The facility does not use isolation for sexual abuse or sexual harassment.